 From their first warm welcome at the door, to the clear and calm routines, that are embedded from day one, our children are encouraged to drive their own learning with confidence and resilience.

-- Our Toddler ‘Bernie’s Bears’ stay and play group (from birth to 4),
+- Our Toddler ‘Bernie’s Bears’ Stay and Play group (from birth to 4),

-- Nursery Reception Transition events (Summer Term)
+- Ongoing Nursery & Reception Transition events throughout the year,

-- Liaising with other settings
+- Liaising with other settings prior to starting,

 - Identifying children’s needs with our School Nurture & SENDCO, outside agencies and the School Nurse,

 We carefully structure our day to balance short adult led learning, with longer child-led sessions.
 We ensure both approaches foster the characteristics of effective learning and produce deep level learning.
 We strive to foster excellent attitudes to learning by providing effective and timely adult interactions to ensure that learning is instantly captured and enhanced.
 We believe that high level engagement ensures high level attainment.
 Extended periods of play promote each unique child in our setting.